nxptest/meta-matter-wcs/README.md

 Change the current directory to the top directory of the Yocto source code and execute the commands below to generate the Yocto images.

-    $MACHINE=imx8mmevk DISTRO=fsl-imx-xwayland source sources/meta-matter-wcs/tools/imx-iot-setup.sh bld-xwayland
+    $ MACHINE=imx8mmevk DISTRO=fsl-imx-xwayland source sources/meta-matter-wcs/tools/imx-iot-setup.sh bld-xwayland
-    $bitbake imx-image-multimedia
+    $ bitbake imx-image-multimedia

+After execution of previous two commands, the Yocto images will be generated under directory ${MY_YOCTO}/bld-xwayland/tmp/deploy/images/imx8mmevk: imx-boot-imx8mmevk-sd.bin-flash_evk and imx-image-multimedia-imx8mmevk.wic.bz2.

+The Universal Update Utility (UUU) is used to download images to different devices on an i.MX board.
+Download UUU version 1.4.193 or later from https://github.com/NXPmicro/mfgtools/releases and execute the commands below to build it.

+    $ tar xvf uuu_source-1.4.193.tar.gz
+    $ cd uuu-1.4.193
+    $ cmake .
+    $ make

-After execution of previous two commands, the Yocto images will be generated under ${MY_YOCTO}/bld-xwayland/tmp/deploy/images/imx8mmevk/imx-image-multimedia-imx8mmevk.wic.bz2.
-The bzip2 command should be used to unzip this file then the dd command should be used to program the output file to a microSD card by running the commands below.
-Then a microSD card can be used to boot the image of an i.MX 8M Mini EVK.
+UUU should be used to program the output files to eMMC by running the commands below.

-___Be cautious when executing the dd command below, make sure the of represents the microSD card device!, /dev/sdc in the command below represents a microSD card connected to the host machine with a USB adapter, however the output device name may vary.
-Use the command "ls /dev/sd*" to verify the name of the SD card device.___

-    $ bzip2 -d imx-image-multimedia-imx8mmevk.wic.bz2
+    $ uuu -b emmc_all imx-boot-imx8mmevk-sd.bin-flash_evk imx-image-multimedia-imx8mmevk.wic.bz2
-    $ sudo dd if=imx-image-multimedia-imx8mmevk.wic of=/dev/sdc bs=4M conv=fsync

 # How to build OpenThread Border Router with Yocto SDK
 There are 3 module for OpenThread Border Router (OTBR): otbr-agent, ot-ctl and otbr-web.
 The otbr-web need liboost static and jsoncpp modules which are not included into default built Yocto images.